sapcc/maintenance-controller/README.md

   notify: null
   # check plugin instances
   check:
-  # the list entries define the chosen plugin type
+  - type: hasLabel # the plugin type
-  - hasLabel:
     # name of the instance, which is used in the plugin chain configurations
     # do not use spaces or other special characters, besides the underscore, which is allowed
     name: transition
     # the configuration for the plugin.
 That block depends on the plugin type
     config:
       key: transition
       value: "true"
   # trigger plugin instances
   trigger:
-  - alterLabel:
+  - type: alterLabel
     name: alter
     config:
       key: alter
       value: "true"
       remove: false
 profiles:
 # define a maintenance profile called someprofile
-  someprofile:
+- name: someprofile
   # define the plugin chains for the operational state
   operational:
-      # the exit condition for the operational state refers to the "transition" plugin instance defined in the instances section
-      check: transition
     # the notification instances to invoke while in the operational state
     notify: somenotificationplugin
+    transitions:
+      # the exit condition for the operational state refers to the "transition" plugin instance defined in the instances section
+    - check: transition
       # the trigger instances which are invoked when leaving the operational state
       trigger: alter
+      # the following state after passing checks and executing triggers
+      next: maintenance-required
   # define the plugin chains for the maintenance-required state
   maintenance-required:
     # define chains as shown with the operational state
     check: null
-      notify: null
-      trigger: null
+    transitions: null
   # define plugin chains for the in-maintenance state
   in-maintenance:
+    # multiple notification instances can be used
+    notify: g && h
+    transitions:
       # check chains support boolean operations which evaluate multiple instances
-      check: transition && !(a || b)
+    - check: "transition && !(a || b)"
-      # multiple notification instances can be used also
-      notify: g && h
       # multiple trigger instances can be used also
       trigger: t && u
 ```
 Chains be undefined or empty.
-Trigger and Notification chains are configured by specifying the desired instance names separated by ```&&```, e.g. ```alter && othertriggerplugin```
+Trigger and Notification chains are configured by specifying the desired instance names separated by ```&&```, e.g. ```alter && othertriggerplugin```.
-Check chains be build using boolean expression, e.g. ```transition && !(a || b)```
+Check chains are build using boolean expression, e.g. ```transition && !(a || b)```.
 To attach a maintenance profile to a node, the label ```cloud.sap/maintenance-profile=NAME``` has to be assigned the desired profile name.
 If that label is not present on a node the controller will use the ```default``` profile, which does nothing at all.
 The default profile can be reconfigured, if it is defined within the config file.